Joelisking/triphaven/README.md

 ## Live Website

 Please note that the live website at [triphaven.vercel.com](https://triphaven.vercel.com) is not fully functional due to hosting restrictions on Vercel.
 However, you can explore the codebase and run the application locally to experience its functionality, but find a live demo here.
+[Demo Video](https://youtu.be/zH6TlsUpo_s)
 ## Features

 - **Location-based Search**: Users can search for accommodations based on their desired location.